Sweet, savory, and full of flavor, this Homemade Eel Sauce is the dream sauce for unagi and BBQ!

 Have you tried grilled unagi (eel) before?
 What is that caramelized sweet, salty sauce that goes with unagi?
 Well, the irresistible dark brown sauce is Eel Sauce or Unagi Sauce (うなぎのたれ).

 Table of contents

-Traditionally, it is commonly used on grilled eel or different dishes that feature grilled eel such as unagi don (Unadon/Unaju) or unagi sushi.
-Although there are many commercial brands of the sauce available in the market, the best eel sauce is the one you make at home.
+Eel sauce is Unagi no Tare (うなぎのたれ) in Japanese, and it is a thick and sweetened soy sauce.
+Traditionally, it is used on grilled eel or dishes that feature grilled eel, such as unagi don or unagi sushi and doesn’t contain eel.
+Although many commercial sauce brands are available, the best eel sauce is the homemade version.

-How to Make Unagi Sauce At Home
+How to Make Eel Sauce

 Yes!
-Use Gluten Free Soy Sauce to make the gluten-free version of the sauce!
+Use Gluten-Free Soy Sauce to make the gluten-free version of the sauce!

 Japanese Ingredient Substitution: If you want to look for substitutes for Japanese condiments and ingredients, click here.

-- You can store the sauce in an airtight jar and keep in the refrigerator for up to 2 weeks.
+- You can store the sauce in an airtight jar and keep in the refrigerator for up to 2-3 months.

 Editor’s Note: The post is originally published on May 6, 2013.
 The new images have been added to the post in May 2019.